unifuzz/metrics/README.md

 # UNIFUZZ Metrics
 Collecting and analyzing various metrics from fuzzing experiments.

-The code here is **not meant to be directly used** in your fuzzing result analysis, but to give some demonstrations and provide some insights.
+The code here is **NOT meant to be directly used** in your fuzzing result analysis, but to give some demonstrations and provide some insights.

 ## Prerequisite